 Dehradun city falls almost 33 km before Mussoorie.
 Located in the Garhwal region, Dehradun City is one of the oldest cities in India and the capital of Uttarakhand.
-Dehradun is not considered a Hill Station.
-But there are many in Dehradun district.
+Dehradun is not considered a Hill Station, but there are many in the Dehradun district.
 It is well connected and in proximity to the Hindu holy cities of Haridwar and Rishikesh along with the Himalayan pilgrimage circuit of Chota Char Dham.

 We started our journey from Delhi at 4 am and reached Dehradun by 8 am without halting anywhere.
 After check-in in our hotel and refreshing ourselves, we left the hotel at 10 am for our first spot i.e. Sahastradahra.

-We spent almost 3-4 hours at Sahastradhara because we had to leave for our next place.
-Though, the place is so beautiful that one can spend the whole day with your family and friends here.
-Next, we visited the Robber’s cave.
+We spent only 3-4 hours at Sahastradhara because we wanted to cover most of the tourist places of the city in one day.
+Though, the place is so beautiful that one can spend the whole day with family and friends here.
+Next, we headed on towards Robber’s cave.

 Robber’s cave (locally known as Guchhupani) is a river cave formed about 8 kilometers from Dehradun.
 It is essentially a river running through a cave-like natural formation.
 Robber’s Cave is 600 meters long and a very popular tourist spot.
 The place got its name from the facts that the cave was the hideout of robbers during the British rule.

-I must say the place is so beautiful and interesting.
-I wanted to take a bath in the waterfall that flows inside but I couldn’t because I am prone to cold.
+I must say the place is so beautiful and interesting and I wanted to take a bath in the waterfall that flows inside but I couldn’t because I am prone to cold.
 Before the sunset, we reached Dehradun Zoo that was our 3rd stop for the day.

 Formerly known as Malsi Deer Park, the Dehradun Zoo ranks 10th in the list of 181 Zoos in the World according to the leading social networking site, Facebook.
 Just an hour away from the top hill station of Mussoorie, this zoo is developed as a mini-zoological park and offers a glorious view of the heavenly natural beauty surrounding the area.
-The Dehradun Zoo offers facilities for kids, views of the surrounding area and consists of local & international species.
+The Dehradun Zoo offers facilities for kids, beautiful views, and consists of local & international species.

 Dehradun Zoo is not too large but beautifully constructed, though I don’t think one must visit here if you are not accompanying kids or you love to see animals.
 At last, we ended our day trip at Paltan Bazar, after having dinner at Rajpur Road.
 I didn’t shop anything from the market because I couldn’t find anything worthy or special.
-You can come here if you are in the city for a long time or a local to accompany.
+You must visit here if you have plenty of time or a local person to accompany you.